PC-trollbox/pcos3/how-to/automatically-configure-pcos3.md

      - `format`: Format the disk unconditionally.
      - `autoInitNewInstalls`: Automatically initiate the disk for new installations.
    - `autoRestart`: Automatically restart the system after installation.
 Set to `"kexec"` to use faster reboots.
+   - `defaultLocale`: Set the locale automatically to the following value.
 8. Go to `os_system/combine_into_index/apps/secondstage.js` for setup configuration.
 9. Uncomment the partial example of `automatic_configuration`.
 10. Set `automatic_configuration`: